Michigan Highways

 Weblinks: M-221 @ Michigan Highway Ends – photos of the termini of M-221 at Dan Garnell's archived Michigan Highway Ends website.

-Eastern Terminus: US-131 at Exit 55 near Martin
+Eastern Terminus: US-131 at Exit 55 west of Martin

 Length: 10.174 miles